-7 Incomplete Factorizations with IFPACK
+Incomplete Factorizations with IFPACK

 IFPACK provides a suite of object-oriented algebraic preconditioners for the solution of preconditioned iterative solvers.
 IFPACK offers a variety of overlapping (one-level) Schwarz preconditioners.
 The package uses Epetra for basic matrix-vector calculations, and accepts user matrices via an abstract matrix interface.
 A concrete implementation for Epetra matrices is provided.
-The package separates graph construction from factorization, improving performance in a substantial manner with respect to other factorization packages.
+The package separates graph construction from factorization, improving performance substantially compared to other factorization packages.
 In this Chapter we discuss the use of IFPACK objects as preconditioners for AztecOO solvers.
 Specifically we present:

-- Parallel distributed memory issues (in Section 7.2). - Incomplete factorizations and set the notation (in Section 7.1). - How to compute incomplete Cholesky factorizations (in Section 7.3). - IFPACK's RILU-type factorizations (in Section 7.4).
+- Parallel distributed memory issues (in Section 8.2). - Incomplete factorizations and notation (in Section 8.1). - How to compute incomplete Cholesky factorizations (in Section 8.3). - IFPACK's RILU-type factorizations (in Section 8.4).

-7.1 Theoretical Background
+8.1 Theoretical Background